-Application materials are available online from the Office of Graduate Studies and Extended Education or by calling 610-436-2943.
-All required transcripts, letters of recommendation, and standardized test scores should be sent directly to the Graduate Studies Office as directed in the application; sending materials to the Department of Counselor Education will delay the processing of your application.
+Application materials are available online from the Graduate College and Extended Education or by calling 610-436-2943.
+All required transcripts, letters of recommendation, and standardized test scores should be sent directly to the Graduate College as directed in the application; sending materials to the Department of Counselor Education will delay the processing of your application.
 It is recommended that you self-manage the completion of your application by monitoring the completion of your application, especially those items that need to be completed by others (e.g. transcripts, recommendations, etc.).
-West Chester University transcripts are available at the Graduate Studies Office and need not be sent.
+West Chester University transcripts are available at the Graduate College and need not be sent.

 The following materials must be submitted to complete the application process:

-You can check on the status of your application by calling the Graduate Studies Office at 610-436-2943.
+You can check on the status of your application by calling the Graduate College at 610-436-2943.

 When admitting an applicant to counselor education programs, the department makes a commitment to the student's development and future success.
 Each candidate is given careful consideration through the review of multiple criteria.
 Admission requires an undergraduate degree from an accredited college or university; The normally accepted standard for students applying to counselor education programs is a 3.0 grade point average (GPA) on a 4.0 scale.

 The Department of Counseling and Educational Psychology embraces, enacts and embodies West Chester University's "Building on Excellence" and its mission to improve diversity, access, and equity.
 The department, as evidenced by the composition of our student body and faculty, has benefited from our participation in this Building on Excellence and the strategies employed campus-wide to insure the recruitment and retention of a diverse population at all levels of University life.